keep-smile/angular-demo/README.md

 Run `ng build` to build the project.

-Run `npm run deploy` to build project in prod mode and push to the GitHub pages service repository ( will not work without permissions )
+Run `npm run deploy` to build project in prod mode and push to the GitHub pages service repository

 Run `ng test` to run Karma test routine.